-The 4L retrospective is designed to get people to share those thoughts as part of being agile and with the aim of continuous improvement.
+The 4Ls retrospective is designed to get people to share those thoughts as part of being agile and with the aim of continuous improvement.

 What did people like about the last sprint run?
 This could be anything from a process, an achievement, a particular team action or even a technology.